wonsang/nonfractal/README.md

 [H, Omega] = bfn_mfin_lms(X);

+For more options, run the commands "help bfn_mfin_ml" or "help bfn_mfin_lms".
 The nonfractal connectivity is then obtained by converting the Convariance matrix into the corresponding correlation matrix.

 cor = bfn_CovToCor(Omega);